Die Frau ohne Schatten: Act 2

 The Empress, acting as a servant, helps the Dyer leave for work, but is troubled by her role, because Barak is very kind to her.
 The Nurse conjures up the image of a handsome youth by bringing a broom to life, which tempts the Dyer's Wife.
-The Dyer returns with his hungry brothers and beggar children.
+The Dyer returns with his hungry brothers and a throng of beggar children.
 He has had a magnificent day at the market, selling all his goods, and has invited everyone to celebrate.
-However, his Wife manages to ruin the celebration.
+However, his Wife manages to ruin the celebration by refusing to eat the food he has brought home.